movementbuff/offthegridgame/README.md

  Downloads**.  )

-- After Pasting each file, Right click each file and Select "Properties". **Tick the box "Unblock" if visible and ensure that "Read Only" is ticked/enabled.**
+- After Pasting the files into the folder, Right click each file and Select "Properties".
+Tick the box **"Unblock"** if visible and ensure that **"Read Only" is ticked/enabled.**

 - Return to the G01 folder ( **Windows Key + R Saved Games\OTG**   Press Enter ) and replace **"GzGameUserSettings.json"** with the version you downloaded.